gunthersantos/Movies_Browser/README.md

   - Genre
   - Plot
   - Poster (cover image).
-- **Watchlist Management**: Add movies to a personalized watchlist.
+Watchlist Management: Add movies to a personalized watchlist.

+Favorites Management: Mark movies as favorites and manage a dedicated favorites list.

-- **Responsive UI**: A clean and functional Windows Forms interface with proper layout management.
+Responsive UI: A clean and functional Windows Forms interface with proper layout management.

+Toggle Mode: Switch between light mode and dark mode for better accessibility.

 ---